SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Dataminer_Health_Check/Dataminer_Health_Check_Tool_Configuration.md

 #### Creating a subscription

-1. In DataMiner Cube, open the *Health Check Manager* element, go to the *Test Configuration* page.
+1. In DataMiner Cube, open the *Health Check Manager* element and go to the *Test Configuration* page.

 1. Right-click the *Parameter Subscription Table* and select *Add Subscription* in the context menu.